dxos/dxos/docs/content/tutorial/introduction.md

 If you have your app running, stop it and start it again so it takes the new changes above.
 You are ready to go!

 ---
-> REMEMBER to import React, Material UI and their respective hooks during the sections - we omitted them in the tutorial to make it more simple.
+> REMEMBER to import React, Material UI and their respective hooks during the sections - we omitted them in the tutorial to make it simpler.